ldrk11/Islands/README.md

 # Islands
 Island is a Discord bot for...
 Discord! (what)
+This bot is still a work in progress and likely has many bugs so beware!

 ## Requirements
 - [NodeJS](https://nodejs.org) (Click link to install)